cncf/tag-security/community/assessments/projects/k3s/self-assessment.md

 ### Deployment Pipeline
 In order to secure the SDLC from development to deployment, the following measures are in place.
 Please consult the roadmap for information about how this list is growing.
-- All commiters are required to sign their commits and comply with the CNCF Developer Certificate of Origin (DCO)
+- All committers are required to sign their commits and comply with the CNCF Developer Certificate of Origin (DCO)
 - Branch protection on the default (`main`) branch:
   - Require signed commits
   - Required on pull request before merging